GitauHarrison/notes/comment_moderation.md

 ## Flask Web Forms

 Flask-WTF uses Python classes to represent web forms.
-The form class defines the variable fields we would like to have in our forms.
+The form classes define the variable fields we would like to have in our forms.

 ### Define Comment Form